Office of Children & Families in the Courts

 Staff

-The Office of Children & Families in the Courts is comprised of the Director, 5 Judicial Program Analysts and one administrative staff.
+The Office of Children & Families in the Courts is comprised of the Director, the Deputy Director, 6 Judicial Program Analysts and one administrative staff.
 Staff provide assistance to Pennsylvania’s Court of Common Pleas’ dependency judges, assist in the oversight of various State Roundtable Workgroups, observe dependency court proceedings, and conduct various trainings for judges, hearing officers, attorneys and other stakeholders.
 A complete listing of staff members and their background are listed below. (click on each person’s name to read additional information).

 Ms. Moore began her career in Child Welfare in 1985 as a student intern with Humboldt County (CA) Children and Youth Services during her senior year of college.
 Upon graduating in 1986, Ms. Moore assumed the position of Social Worker I in the Kings County Human Services Agency – Social Services Division.
 Beginning in the Family Reunification unit of the County’s Children & Youth section, Ms. Moore was quickly promoted to Social Worker III in the Child Protection Intake Unit.
 There she investigated initial cases of alleged child abuse/neglect, initiating family services to those in need and court action, when warranted.
 Read More